safetyforsingapore/safetyforsingapore.github.io/index.md

 * This was all part of [Operation Poison Ivy](https://victimsofmalice.com/mandrake-werewolf-poison-ivy/):
 > Operation Poison Ivy intends to coercively extract a false testimony out of Harvey to help frame Jia Min for the murder of Jia Min's own grandfather.
 The bonus of sending Harvey to remand is also to traumatize and psychologically break Harvey so that Harvey will not be a credible victim or witness in the case against Mercury.
 Through Operation Poison Ivy, Operation Mandrake succeeds.
 * As a result, J-min went to the U.K. to seek asylum and is still there at the time of writing.

+### Operation Werewolf
+* **Lune Loh** had participated in the [#FixSchoolsNotStudents protest](https://www.straitstimes.com/singapore/courts-crime/three-people-arrested-for-protesting-outside-ministry-of-education) outside the Ministry of Education headquarters in Singapore on 26 January 2021, and is otherwise a visible trans activist.
+[Operation Werewolf](https://victimsofmalice.com/operation-louve-garoul/) aimed to punish her for her activism.
+* An accuser (whom Lune has never met) filed a rape report against Lune, with the rape alleged to have occurred in September 2022.
+* The rape report was escalated to the Serious Sexual Crime Branch (SSCB), who were not privy to Operation Werewolf.
+* On the instruction of contacts from Faith Community Baptist Church (FCBC), the accuser went to the Institute of Mental Health (IMH) and was diagnosed with PTSD by a psychiatrist participating in Operation Werewolf to bolster the credibility of the rape accusation.
+* The accuser was also trained to provide convincing video testimony against Lune to get her extradited from the UK.
+* However, the accuser has since been apprehended for multiple drug offences, bringing the credibility of their testimony against Lune into question.
+* Operation Werewolf has thus **failed**.

 ### Operation Pillory
 Operation Pillory is an operation spearheaded by [Faith Community Baptist Church (FCBC)](https://www.todayonline.com/singapore/thousands-wear-white-church-service-defend-family-values), especially through [Nina Khong](https://mothership.sg/2015/06/pastor-lawrence-khong-we-will-wear-white-until-the-pink-is-gone/) (wife of [Lawrence Khong](https://www.facebook.com/lawrence.khong.fcbc/posts/the-greatest-fallacy-of-the-lgbt-argument-is-i-have-no-choice-i-am-born-this-way/706846362692814/)), to frame Harvey for sexual crimes.